noi-techpark/opendatahub-website/src/content/services/data-sharing/_index.md

     description: |-
       - Visibility of your data
       - Visibility as a data provider in the Open Data Hub community
-      - Advanced infrastructure to publish your data in a standardised way
+      - Advanced infrastructure for standardised data sharing
       - Documentation
       - Web Component store for demo apps
       - Regular communication towards data consumers